-We attempted to strike an appropriate balance between statistical precision, logistics, and financial investment when setting sample size targets.
-A phased approach was used to collect biological samples with sufficient accuracy and precision.
-In general, we attempted to oversample the raw samples such as carcasses and trap recoveries and then use post season analysis to determine if sub-sampling was appropriate.
-The sample size target of systematic field sampling is 2,500 of the carcasses in the Hanford Reach, 1,000 at the hatchery trap, and 1,000 of the hatchery volunteer broodstock, and 200 broodstock collected from each other source such as OLAFT and ABC fishery.
+We attempted to strike an appropriate balance between objectives, statistical precision, logistics, and financial investment when setting sample size targets.
+A variety of approaches were used for setting sample sizes and this depended upon the objective.
+For example, a phased subsampling approach was used in some cases to determine age and origin and 100% sampling occurred in others (e.g., CWT, otoliths in fecundity samples).
+A phased approach was used to collect some biological samples with sufficient accuracy and precision.
+In the phased approach, we attempted to collect an excess number of raw samples such as carcasses and trap recoveries and then use post season analysis to determine sub-sampling strategies for otolith and scale reading where appropriate.
+The sample size target of systematic field sampling for later otolith reading is 2,500 of the carcasses in the Hanford Reach, 1,000 at the hatchery trap, and 1,000 of the hatchery volunteer broodstock, and 200 broodstock collected from each other source such as OLAFT and ABC fishery.

 All adult fall Chinook salmon recovered at PRH, in the Hanford Reach sport fishery, and in the stream surveys were sampled for the presence of CWT to maximize the precision of estimates generated from these data.
-Representative otolith samples by survey type were randomly selected as a sub-sample for processing to estimate origin by age class if numbers allowed.
+Representative otolith samples by survey type were randomly selected as a sub-sample for decoding to estimate origin by age class if numbers allowed.
 In some cases, all otolith samples for a survey type were processed if the sampling rate provided relatively low numbers of otoliths collected or if there was a need for higher precision or accuracy.
-During return year 2016, randomly selected sub-samples of otoliths collected from the PRH volunteer trap and volunteer broodstock were submitted for processing.
+During return year 2017, randomly selected sub-samples of otoliths collected from the PRH volunteer trap and volunteer broodstock were submitted for decoding.
 The methodologies for selecting otolith sub-samples have differed between return years as field methods changed and as new analyses facilitated improvements in approaches.
-In general, we randomly selected otoliths from various survey types to obtain roughly 120 otoliths for each age and gender.
+In general, we randomly select otoliths from various survey types to obtain roughly 120 otoliths for each age and gender.
 In some cases, all otoliths were submitted for stratified groups (age/gender) when specific age classes contain less than 100 samples.
 For example, typically all samples of age-5 and 6 fish were submitted because of the low number of fish represented in the field collected sample.
 The stratified sub-sample size refinement process is described in Richards and Pearsons (2014).
 The sub-sample groups often included fish possessing a CWT within the biological sample which increased the number of fish sampled for origin with no additional cost.